jchitpin/thinkdeck/README.md

 # Conclusion

-Congratulations you have successfully built your very own ThinkDeck!
-I'd like to give a shout out to Penk for inspiring me to build my own cyberdeck and learn about 3D modelling and soldering.
+Congratulations!
+You have built your very own ThinkDeck!
+I'd like to give a shout out to Penk for inspiring me to build my own cyberdeck.